Chapter 2. Setting up a project and storage

 In the OpenShift AI dashboard:

-- Select Data Science Projects and then click the name of your project, Fraud detection.
+- Select Data science projects and then click the name of your project, Fraud detection.

 Click Connections.
-You should see two connections listed:
+There are two connections listed:

 If you want to complete the pipelines section of this tutorial, go to Enabling data science pipelines.